-When filling out the online application, students should be prepared to upload the following:

-- A. 400- to 500-word original personal essay as specified on the Application for Admission. - This essay must be the applicant's own work. - B. High school transcript showing proof of graduation or the equivalent. - Students applying while still enrolled in high school submit current high school transcript. - High school diploma is not required if applicant provides transcript showing award of AA/AS degree or higher. - C. Transcripts from all colleges and universities previously attended (if any). - D. Copies of all degrees and diplomas earned. - E. Copy of passport photo page. - F. Copy of current visa, if applicable. - G. Verification of English proficiency. - Details provided under "English Proficiency Requirement" in this section of the catalog. - H. Certification of Financial Support.
+- 1. Online Application for Admission. - Access application at www.uwest.edu. - When filling out the online application, students should be prepared to upload the following: - A. 400- to 500-word original personal essay as specified on the Application for Admission. - This essay must be the applicant's own work. - B. High school transcript showing proof of graduation or the equivalent. - Students applying while still enrolled in high school submit current high school transcript. - High school diploma is not required if applicant provides transcript showing award of a degree equivalent to an AA/AS or higher. - C. Transcripts from all colleges and universities previously attended (if any). - D. Copies of all degrees and diplomas earned. - E. Copy of passport photo page. - F. Copy of current visa, if applicable. - G. Verification of English proficiency. - Details provided under English Proficiency Requirement in this section of the catalog. - H. Certification of Financial Support.
 Students must demonstrate sufficient funding for entire length of their intended program of study. - Self-sponsored: submit Certification of Financial Resources form with official bank verification - Sponsored: submit Financial Sponsor Agreement with sponsor's official bank verification